What is primary care?

 Click here to see all of the services you can receive.

-An important part of seeing a physician is the relationship you build.
+An important part of seeing a PCP is the relationship you build.
 Not only will they notice changes in your health vitals, they also want to get to know you, your social habits and your mental health.
-Your physician wants you to feel comfortable bringing your concerns and wants you to have a safe space to discuss anything affecting your health.
+They also want you to feel comfortable bringing up your concerns and want you to have a safe space to discuss anything affecting your health.